 Configuring Hive

 For improved performance, Cloudera recommends that you configure the following additional properties for Hive.
-Set these properties in Cloudera Manager Safety Valve for HiveServer2.
+In Cloudera Manager, set these properties in the advanced configuration snippet for HiveServer2.

 - hive.stats.fetch.column.stats=true - hive.optimize.index.filter=true